 Dr. Dickfeld’s research focus is in the field of cardiac arrhythmias.
-He has published more than 100 articles, book chapters and abstracts.
-His research has appeared in prestigious journals such as Cell, Circulation, Journal of the American College of Cardiology and Heart Rhythm.
+He has published more than 100 articles, book chapters, and abstracts.
+His research has appeared in prestigious journals such as Cell, Circulation, Journal of the American College of Cardiology, Circulation: Arrhythmia and Electrophysiology, and Heart Rhythm.
 Dr. Dickfeld has a strong research interest in novel ablation approaches and imaging-guidance for complex clinical arrhythmias like ventricular tachycardia and atrial fibrillation.
-For his work he received several national awards such as the Melvin Judkins Young Investigator Award of the American Heart Association.
-He currently serves as a reviewer for several medical journals such as Circulation, Journal of the American College of Cardiology, Heart Rhythm and Journal of Cardiovascular Electrophysiology and is an active member in a variety of professional societies.
+For his work, he received several national awards such as the Melvin Judkins Young Investigator Award of the American Heart Association.
+He currently serves as a reviewer for several medical journals such as Circulation, Journal of the American College of Cardiology, Heart Rhythm, and Journal of Cardiovascular Electrophysiology, and is an active member in a variety of professional societies.

 Faculty members: Update your contact information and create a profile.